Prosecco & Petals

 Confetti tip: Before investing time and money, it is worth contacting your venue to check if they have any confetti restrictions.

 Confetti was traditionally thrown at weddings so that the guests could wish fertility and prosperity to the bridal couple.
-Originally, rice and flowers were thrown.
+Originally, rice and flowers were thrown over the newlyweds.
 This tradition is still followed at many British weddings.

 One of the easiest and cheapest ways to get perfect fresh petal confetti is to head to your nearest supermarket the day before your wedding and buy a few bunches of flowers.

-A bunch of roses will cost approximately £4-6 pounds and approximately two or three bunches will be adequate for pictures.
+A bunch of roses will cost approximately £4-6 pounds, and around two or three bunches will be adequate for pictures.